-Bungee jumping is that crazy sport where you hook a long, stretchy bungee cord onto a bridge or cliff, then jump off while hanging onto it.
+Bungee jumping is that crazy sport where you hook a long, stretchy bungee cord onto a bridge or cliff, then jump off while hanging onto it like you see here.
 If you do the math right, you zoom downward until the cord stretches as much as it can…you slow to a stop, then snap back up towards the sky again.
 If you do the math wrong, you go SPLAT on the ground.
 To keep this from happening, you leave yourself extra room at the bottom.
-Well, not this guy.
-Simon Berry left a cup of tea on a diving board, then bungee-jumped from more than 240 feet above and perfectly dunked a chocolate cookie in it.
+Well, not Simon Berry who completed the highest bungee dunk ever.
+He left a cup of tea on a diving board, then bungee-jumped from more than 240 feet above and perfectly dunked a chocolate cookie in it.
 He had to get far enough down to reach it, but without crashing headfirst into it.
-But as we see in the video at the bottom, the cookie did make a big splash!
+But as we see in this video, the cookie did make a big splash!

 Wee ones: Hold 2 things that won’t break, like a stuffed animal and a bouncy ball.
 Hold one thing in each hand and drop them from the same height at the same time.
 Do they reach the ground at the same time?
 See what happens!